MikeRogers0/Talks/slides/Deploying-Rails-With-Heroku/slides.md

 <!-- _class: lead -->

-# Deploying Rails With Heroku
+# Deploying Rails To Heroku

 Get your app online